 If your completed design is a bit bigger than you expected, here are some tips to help you reduce its size.

-Lower your frames per second.
-The animation won't be as smooth, but there's less data stored in each second, reducing your file size.
+- Lower your frames per second.
+The animation won’t be as smooth, but there’s lower data stored per second, reducing your file size.
 Try 3-4 frames per second

 6) Test your MMS